Find Affordable College Courses

 Flagstaff, AZ

 Northern Arizona University came in at #10 in this year’s edition of the Best Value Physics Bachelor’s Degree Schools in the Southwest Region ranking.
-Located in the city of Flagstaff, NAU is a public school with a fairly large student population.
+Located in the city of Flagstaff, NAU is a public college with a fairly large student population.

 Full Physics at Northern Arizona University Report